Guide to the EINF for the financial sector

-The EINF (Non-Financial Information Statement) has become a compliance and transparency requirement for financial institutions in Spain and across the EU.
+The EINF (Non-Financial Information Statement) is a legal compliance and transparency requirement for financial institutions in Spain and across the EU.

-If your organisation is a credit institution, insurer, asset manager, or is subject to supervision by the Banco de España or the CNMV, the non-financial information report is not optional: it is a legal obligation that directly affects reputation, access to finance, and the expectations of supervisors and investors.
+If your organisation is a credit institution, insurer, asset manager, or is subject to supervision by the Banco de España or the CNMV, the non-financial information report is not optional.
+It directly affects reputation, access to finance, and the expectations of supervisors and investors.

 For the financial sector, the EINF goes beyond a standalone document.
-It assesses and communicates the environmental, social and sustainable governance impact of the entity, as well as the ESG risks and opportunities linked to the business model.
-The reality is clear: entities with weak or poorly traceable reports face greater supervisory scrutiny, investor questions, and competitive disadvantage compared to those with structured, auditable ESG data systems.
+It assesses and communicates the environmental, social and governance impact of the entity, as well as the ESG risks and opportunities linked to the business model.
+Entities with weak or poorly traceable reports face greater supervisory scrutiny, investor questions, and competitive disadvantage compared to those with structured, auditable ESG data systems.

-Meanwhile, those that integrate the EINF into their data governance turn non-financial information into a strategic asset: better dialogue with supervisors, smoother compliance, and data that can be reused for double materiality CSRD, Taxonomy, or sustainable finance frameworks.
+Those that integrate the EINF into data governance turn non-financial information into a strategic asset: better dialogue with supervisors, smoother compliance, and data that can be reused for double materiality under CSRD, EU Taxonomy, or sustainable finance frameworks.

 This guide explains everything financial institutions need to know about the EINF: what the law requires, who is in scope, what content must be included, how to prepare evidence, and how to build a system that serves both the EINF and other reporting frameworks without duplicating effort.